ericmuckley/contract-copilot/DELIVERABLES/AI_ARTIFACTS.md

 - Make the textarea in this component look good, and it should auto expand when text is added/removed, so it fits the size of the text.
 When the user clicks the "enter" button while the text area is focused, have it trigger a function called "handleSubmit"

 - Look at my Chatbot component, and my server endpoint that produces a readable stream.
 When the user submits a chat message, it should send a post request to my server endpoint and create a stream of response objects back.
 Finish my chatbot component by adding a `ChatHistory` compnent in it, showing the chat messages including the newest content as its streamed in real-time.

+- Take a look at my chatbot, and the server endpoint which streams from the LLM.
+My server endpoint is configured to also accept a parameter called useTools.
+Please modify my API endpoint and my chatbot to accept tool-calling.
+When the chatbot calls a tool, it should call the tool and add it to the chat history.
+You may have to make a new API endpoint in tools/+server.ts for executing tool calls.
+Ask me if you need help.